ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 following DNS lookup scheme is employed:

-1. Mail Receivers MUST query the DNS for a DMARC TXT record at the DNS domain matching the one found in the visible From: header domain in the message.
+1. Mail Receivers MUST query the DNS for a DMARC TXT record at the DNS domain matching the one found in the RFC5322.From domain in the message.
 A possibly empty set of records is returned.

 2. Records that do not start with a "v=" tag that identifies the